Typosquatting

-An incorrectly entered URL could lead to a website operated by a cybersquatter.
+A misspelled URL could lead to a malicious website.
+This address is operated by the Wikimedia Foundation, but other similar domains may not be.

-Typosquatting, also called URL hijacking, a sting site, a cousin domain, or a fake URL, is a form of cybersquatting, and possibly brandjacking which relies on mistakes such as typos made by Internet users when inputting a website address into a web browser.
-A user accidentally entering an incorrect website address may be led to any URL, including an alternative website owned by a cybersquatter.
+Typosquatting, also called URL hijacking, a sting site, a cousin domain, or a fake URL, is a form of cybersquatting which relies on mistakes such as typos made by Internet users when inputting a website address into a web browser.
+A user accidentally entering an incorrect website address may be led to a URL they did not intend to visit, including one owned by a cybersquatter.

-The typosquatter's URL will usually be similar to the victim's site address; the typosquatting site could be in the form of:
+The cybersquatter's URL will usually be similar to the victim's site address.
+The typosquatting site could be in the form of: